dragonfly-science/dragonfly-website/content/landing-pages/work/content.md

 subtitle: >
   Browse our recent work to see the kinds of things we do.
 Data managment, statistical analysis and machine learning are all there in the mix.
+introduction: >
+  Browse our recent work to see the kinds of things we do.
+Data managment, statistical analysis and machine learning are all there in the mix.
 ---

 # What we do